Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of an emergency for the State of Ohio (FEMA-3286-EM), dated April 24, 2008, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of Ohio (FEMA-3198-EM), dated January 11, 2005, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated April 24, 2008, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (the Stafford Act), as follows:
+Notice is hereby given that, in a letter dated January 11, 2005, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (Stafford Act), as follows:

-I have determined that the impact in certain areas of the State of Ohio resulting from the record snow and near record snow during the period of March 7-9, 2008, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the impact in certain areas of the State of Ohio, resulting from the record snow on December 22-24, 2004, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (the Stafford Act).
 Therefore, I declare that such an emergency exists in the State of Ohio.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, Michael H. Smith, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Lee Champagne, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.